 csv files.
 We’ll import

 download.file("https://ndownloader.figshare.com/files/3299483", "data_raw/species.csv") download.file("https://ndownloader.figshare.com/files/10717177", "data_raw/surveys.csv") download.file("https://ndownloader.figshare.com/files/3299474", "data_raw/plots.csv") library(tidyverse) species <- read_csv("data_raw/species.csv")

-dplyr is easy.
-You can re-use the same command we used above to open an existing
+dplyr by adding an argument to the same command we used above to open an existing

 .sqlite file.
 The

 create = TRUE argument instructs R to create a new, empty database instead.